 This is why some gurus suggest you create vision boards.
 Whenever you see the pictures on the board, you feel motivated to take action.

-Like what Jack Canfield, the author of the best-selling book, The Success Principles, said in the book that he wrote his goals on a piece of card and kept in his pocket all the time.
+As Jack Canfield, the author of the best-selling book, The Success Principles, said in his book, he wrote his goals on a piece of card and kept in his pocket all the time.

-Whenever his hand put into his pocket, he will tough the card and that instantly reminded him of his goals.
+Whenever he put his hand into his pocket, he will tough the card and that instantly reminded him of his goals.

 So every time when you take out your wallet, open it, you will see your goal there.
 And this creates a trigger to remind you of what you need to do.

 If you want to develop the habit of jogging, put your sports shoe next to the door so that you will see it often and it makes the whole thing easier to change and go for a jog.